Preparing Your Home

 First Impression: How your property appears from the outside is important.
-To made a good first impression on a buyer (or broker), a clean driveway with a beautiful xeriscape landscaping design with a lot of detail and elements that are unmistakably southwest will work wonders.
+To make a good first impression on a buyer (or broker), a clean driveway with a beautiful xeriscape landscaping design with a lot of detail and elements that are unmistakably southwest will work wonders.
 Do a critical inspection of the exterior of your property paying special attention to the condition of your windows, shutters, screens and gutters (if applicable).
 One of the first thing a buyer will notice is the need for painting.
 If your home looks like it needs painting, many buyers will form an unfavorable impression of the general condition of the property.
 Elsewhere, little things count: make sure the front door is spotless, including the doorknob, and that the windows gleam.

 Cleanliness Counts: Once inside your home, one of the key factor that influences buyers is cleanliness.
-Do a room-by-room cleaning and don’t forget any out of sight areas because that is often where a discriminating buyer will look first.
+Do a room-by-room cleaning and don’t forget any out-of-sight areas because that is often where a discriminating buyer will look first.
 The state of the carpets can also be a determining factor.
-At the very lease, have your carpets cleaned, and if they are worn, it is wise to replace them or remove them if there are tiles underneath.
+At the very least, have your carpets cleaned, and if they are worn, it is wise to replace them or remove them if there are tiles underneath.

 Pull Together: Get all members of your household to pull together when it comes to getting and keeping your home ready for viewing.
 By getting everyone into the habit of spending a few minutes tidying up the place every morning for an afternoon showing, you considerably improve your chances to find an interested buyer.
 Never leave the house with unmade beds or dishes in the sink.
 Clothing should be picked up or in the laundry.
 A couple of lights should be on and the radio tuned to a soft music station.
 You are inviting people into your home who hopefully will want to make it their own.
 Experience shows that taking the time for advance preparation of your home provides a marketing “edge”, and results in shorter market time while assuring the highest return.

 Before Buyers Come To Your Home: